mstark/eve_open_api/docs/MarketApi.md

 List historical market statistics in a region

-Return a list of historical market statistics for the specified type in a region  --- Alternate route: `/dev/markets/{region_id}/history/`  Alternate route: `/legacy/markets/{region_id}/history/`  Alternate route: `/v1/markets/{region_id}/history/`  --- This route is cached for up to 3600 seconds
+Return a list of historical market statistics for the specified type in a region  --- Alternate route: `/dev/markets/{region_id}/history/`  Alternate route: `/legacy/markets/{region_id}/history/`  Alternate route: `/v1/markets/{region_id}/history/`  --- This route expires daily at 11:05

 ### Example
 ```ruby